rackerlabs/docs-dxp-handbook/docs/appendix.rst

    Relic as your APM tooling.

 **Application Support Engineer (ASE)**
-   ASEs are staffed 24x7 and have a broad set of knowledge across all of the named apps supported by RAS Digital Experience.
+   ASEs are staffed 24x7 and have a broad set of knowledge across all the named apps that RAS Digital Experience supports.

 **ARIC**
    A logic system that directs the actions of the Rackspace